 Temporary Protected Status (TPS) for Haiti

-On August 3, 2021, the Department of Homeland Security (DHS) published a notice in the Federal Register that designated Haiti for Temporary Protected Status (TPS).
+On June 28, 2024, the U.S. Government announced the redesignation of Temporary Protected Status for Haiti.
 All applications for this new designation should be filed as soon as possible.

 This page contains information about that announcement and how it affects the current, temporary designation for Haiti that is in place because of a court order.

-For more information about TPS, visit nyc.gov/TPS or the USCIS website.
+For more information about TPS, visit nyc.gov/TPS or the USCIS website or get information via our flyers below:

 Click a topic, or press the enter key on a topic, to reveal its answer.